eclipse-jdtls/eclipse.jdt.ls/README.md

 STDIN_HOST
 STDOUT_HOST
 ```
+* To use standard streams(stdin, stdout) of the server process do not set any
+of the above environment variables and the server will fall back to standard streams.

-For both connection types the client is expected to create the connections
+For socket and named pipes the client is expected to create the connections
 and wait for server the connect.